jeceljr/baby8/examples/bla/bla.md

 As mentioned earlier, this trick won't allow the heap to be inspected as it was destroyed when entering the edit mode after the error.

-## Operators and Special Variables

-In theory characters used for operators could also be used for variable names.
-For example, if we had a + variable then there would be no confusion in the expression N++ since we start parsing as a variable, switch to operator and then switch back to variable for the second +.
-But this just allows needlessly confusing programs and would make run time errors such as XY or ?' into syntax errors.
-So we will introduce the separation:

-operators: + - * / < = > ! , & | ^ @ : \ { } ( ) "

-digits: 0 1 2 3 4 5 6 7 8 9

-special variables: . ; # % ? $ '

-simple variables: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z
-                  a b c d e f g h i j k l m n o p q r s t u v w x y z ` _ [ ] ~

-In ASCII, the operators @\^{|} overlap in the range of simple variables.